KitanoB/OCP17-NotesAndResources/content/docs/chapter1/variableScopeAndShadowing.md

 date: 2024-11-25T21:16:39+10:00
 draft: false
 weight: 8
 summary: Understanding variable scope, shadowing, and common pitfalls in Java.
+In Java, the concept of variable scope determines where a variable is accessible within the code.
+Proper understanding of scope and the rules governing variable shadowing is essential to avoid common programming errors and to write clear, maintainable code.
+This article delves into the nuances of variable scope, shadowing, and highlights differences between Java 8 and Java 17 where applicable.
 ---

 ## **4.1 Introduction**